ldom1/python-template/README.md

 #### Docker in Docker for integration testing

+This template uses [Docker in Docker](https://www.docker.com/blog/docker-can-now-run-within-docker/) to run the integration tests.
+Docker can now run within Docker.
+This is a feature that allows you to run Docker containers as part of your Docker build CI/CD pipeline.
+See section [Github Actions](#github-actions) for more details.

+Indeed, if you run the tests/integration, we need to have the FastAPI server running.
+We can use Docker to run the FastAPI server in a container and then run the tests in another container, the github action runner.

+You can see the configuration in the file `.github/workflows/git_ci.yml`.

 ### Pre-commit

 This template uses [Pre-commit](https://pre-commit.com/) to run some checks before commiting the code. pre-commit is a framework for managing and maintaining multi-language pre-commit hooks.
 The pre-commit hooks are run in the order given, and if any of them fail, the commit is aborted.